wombleton/gitlaw-nz/acts/A/Auditor Regulation Act 2011.md

 ##### 89 Requirements do not apply to accounting periods that have ended

-*   (1) The requirements in [sections 8][11] and [9][12] do not apply to issuer audits in respect of financial statements, or group financial statements, prepared for accounting periods that ended before the commencement of this section.
+*   (1) The requirements in [sections 8][11] and [9][12] do not apply to FMC audits in respect of financial statements, or group financial statements, prepared for accounting periods that ended before the commencement of this section.

-    (2) The amendments made by [section 82][104] and the [Schedule][122] do not apply to audits in respect of financial statements, or group financial statements, prepared for accounting periods that ended before the commencement of this section and, accordingly, the requirements and provisions that would have applied if those amendments had not been made continue to apply to those audits.
+    (2) The amendments made by [section 82][105] and the [Schedule][123] do not apply to audits in respect of financial statements, or group financial statements, prepared for accounting periods that ended before the commencement of this section and, accordingly, the requirements and provisions that would have applied if those amendments had not been made continue to apply to those audits.

+    Section 89(1): amended, on 1 April 2014, by [section 128(3)][125] of the Financial Reporting (Amendments to Other Enactments) Act 2013 (2013 No 102).

 ### Subpart 4---Miscellaneous provisions